How to Organize Bathroom Products

 Once you have decluttered the next step is to clean!
 Dust and then wipe those shelves down with wipes.
 You will be surprised by how much dust can collect in shelving spaces.

-Psst: Don’t forget to clean in the cabinets and drawers too!
+Psst!: Don’t forget to clean in the cabinets and drawers too!
 Your bathroom space with thank you!